6 Things You Need to Zero In On When You’re Selling to Small Businesses

 The testimonials we have from SMB clients are one of the most powerful pieces of content for attracting more SMB clients.
 While enterprise level business buyers prefer white papers and case studies, SMB buyers tend to find out about you via search and then learn about you on blogs, forums and through friends and colleagues – again, a process more familiar from B2C than from enterprise B2B selling.

 91% customers would give a testimonial if they were asked.
 But only 11% actually get asked.
 We should be asking.
 And we should be making it super easy for customers to deliver testimonials.
+One way to do this is by using video testimonial software.
+To find the best one for your business, you can compare leading video testimonial software available in the market.
 Once we have them, we should be integrating them into SMB oriented sales materials.

 That could start with taking a cue from Desk.com and others who put testimonials front and center on their homepages, but where sales reps would have a fact sheet or white paper ready for enterprise clients, something that accentuated other customer’s experiences more would be more effective for SMB buyers.